GoogleCloudPlatform/ai-on-gke/modules/jetstream-maxtext-deployment/README.md

-This module deploys Jetstream Maxtext to a cluster, see the [deployment template](./templates/deployment.yaml.tftpl) to see which command line args are passed by default.
+This module deploys Jetstream Maxtext to a cluster.
+If `prometheus_port` is set then a [PodMontoring CR](https://cloud.google.com/stackdriver/docs/managed-prometheus/setup-managed#gmp-pod-monitoring) will be deployed for scraping metrics and exporting them to Google Cloud Monitoring.
+See the [deployment template](./templates/deployment.yaml.tftpl) to see which command line args are passed by default.
 For additional configuration please reference the [MaxText base config file](https://github.com/google/maxtext/blob/main/MaxText/configs/base.yml) for a list of configurable command line args and their explainations.

-## Bash equivalent of this module
+## Installation via bash and kubectl

-Assure the following are set before running:
+Assure the following environment variables are set:
    - MODEL_NAME: The name of your LLM (as of the writing of this README valid options are "gemma-7b", "llama2-7b", "llama2-13b")
    - PARAMETERS_PATH: Where to find the parameters for your LLM (if using the checkpoint-converter it will be "gs:\/\/$BUCKET_NAME\/final\/unscanned\/gemma_7b-it\/0\/checkpoints\/0\/items" where $BUCKET_NAME is the same one used in the checkpoint-converter)
    - (optional) METRICS_PORT: Port to emit custom metrics on